MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 end
 ```

 The STA_* tables are later printed as CSV files because SAP Analytics Cloud can currently not work with direct SQL access.
-Using CSV files has the disadvantage that the characters ',' and '"' can't be used.
+Using CSV files has the disadvantage that the characters',' and'"' can't be used.

-',': It will cause the csv file to think the next column already starts and therefore mess up the whole file
+', ': It will cause the CSV file to think the next column already starts and therefore mess up the whole file.
-' " ': This character will tell the system to no regards this ',' as a separator which means that if itis at the end of a column can combine two columns and mess up the file.
+'" ': This character will tell the system to not regard this ',' as a separator which means that if it is at the end of a column can combine two columns and mess up the file.

 ### Config ETL Functions